cnobre/p4.carolinanobre.biz/README.md

 To submit meta data,  all fields are required.

-When searching for other cruises, the user can filter the cruises by several criteria:
+When searching for other cruises, the user can filter the cruises by several criteria (DBO Line, Chief Scientist, Cruise ID, Vessel, Year)
- 1) DBO Line
- 2) Chief Scientist
- 3) Cruise ID
- 4) Vessel
- 5) Year

 Application Features:
  1) Ability to submit cruise metadata to the database.
  2) Field Validation on both the client side (JavaScript) and server side (PHP)
+ 3) Field validation (on both client and server sides) include:
+ 	 - non empty fields
+ 	 - valid email format
+ 	 - cruise start date is before cruise end date

+ 4) Duplicate cruises (identified by the cruise ID) are identified and not allowed to be re-submitted

- 3) Ability to filter cruises in database by several criteria (done through ajax calls)
+ 5) Ability to filter cruises in database by several criteria (done through ajax calls)
- 4) Filter option elements are dynamically created based on database contents
+ 6) Filter option elements are dynamically created based on database contents

 JavaScript managed features: